-Once this has been achieved, the soft details need to be address with conventional patching and pasting sections over.
-To give an even tone to rigid inflatable, I had to copy a section from the front and paste and warp and set layer to darken, to add some shading and detail back in.
+Once this has been achieved, the soft details need to be addressed with conventional patching and pasting sections over.
+To give an even tone to rigid inflatable, I had to copy a section from the front and paste and warp and set the layer to darken, to add some shading and detail back in.
 Once the skirt of the boat was fixed the colours then had to be adjusted with hue saturation and exposure to get the correct glow to match the suns reflection on the bow.

 The same technique was used to add details back to the other blurred areas.

 Those of you who know photoshop may be asking why there is no full, step by step of this restoration?
 The reason is that the original file was 10600 pixels wide!
 And once you get those layers going in Photoshop the file soon crept up to 1000Mb and beyond, so each stage was flattened to keep my processor from going up in smoke!